Logo for tanaschita.com

 }

-The example above creates a container for the whole window groupe scene.
+The example above creates a container for the whole window group scene.
 The window and its views will inherit the container.

 If a view needs its own container, we can setup one in the same way by applying the modelContainer modifier to a specific view.
 Changes to one container won't affect another container.